Aa-Mathelete/Knowledge/_posts/2024-08-01-how-to-use-foil.md

 </li>
 </ul>

+## Double Distribution
+Let's say, you don't like how FOIL is: it feels to "robotic" to you.
+There is another way to multiply binomials that ties in the distributive property-not a acronyms.
+I named this method Double Distribution, and it's very simple.
+Here is an example I used it solve a question.
 ---
 ## Tips/Extra Help
-For practicing FOIL I suggest going to
+For practicing FOIL/Double Distribution I suggest going to
 <a href="https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:quadratics-multiplying-factoring/x2f8bb11595b61c86:multiply-binomial/e/multiply-binomials-coefficient" target="_blank">Khanacademy</a>
 there you will find extra practice and videos.
 Additionaly, I suggest studying with <a href="https://www.youtube.com/@TheOrganicChemistryTutor/search?query=Multiplying%20Binomials" target="_blank">The Organic Chemistry Teacher!</a>